fibo/fibo.github.io/_drafts/windows-shortcut.md

 description: Shortcuts I use to enhance productivity
 ---

-A friend of mine had a workshop with the creator on dynebolic: that guy is a real geek and he hate mouse!
+A friend of mine had a workshop with the creator on [dynebolic][1]: that guy is a real geek and he hate mouse!
 He uses only the keyboard.
 Well maybe it is an extreme approach but for sure using more your keyboard can increase productivity

 ** TODO ** Usa <kbd>ALT</kbd>